KyrelT/AutonomousRobotics/README.md

 # AutonomousRobotics
 Comp4034 AutonomousRobotics
+**Shared purely for education purposes**

-Task are all done in a simulation but it will work in real life turtlebot.
+Tasks are all done in a simulation but it will work in a real-life turtlebot.
-All task are performed and tested using Ubuntu Virtual Machine
+All tasks are performed and tested using Ubuntu Virtual Machine

 Minitask1
-Robot moves in a square with different feedback algorithm
+The robot moves in a square with different feedback algorithm

 Minitask2
 Implement behaviours such as Obstacle avoidance into the robot

 Minitask3
-Implement computer vision into robot
+Implement computer vision into the robot

 Minitask4
-Implement localization, navigation and mapping into robot
+Implement localization, navigation and mapping into the robot

 Minitask5
-Implement behaviours, computer vision, localization and navigation into robot
+Implement behaviours, computer vision, localization and navigation into the robot